raymondworkshop/raymondworkshop.github.io/_posts/about.md

 Some of his favorite quotes:

 - "Life is too short to worry about stupid things.
 Fall in love.
-Have fun.
-Study, think, create and grow.
-Teach yourself and teach others.  "  - Richard Feynman
+Study, think, create and grow.   "  - Richard Feynman
 - "What makes you vulnerable makes you strong and beautiful"
 - "The good life is one inspired by love and guided by knowledge" - Bertrand Russell
 - "The challenge comes because you are ready for it"